-Multi-modal approaches have been widely implemented for emotion recognition [17, 18, 23, 26, 31, 33, 43].
-E.g., [26] used a multi-modal deep belief network (DBN) to extract features from face, body gesture, voice and physiological signals for emotion classification.
+Multi-modal approaches have been widely implemented for emotion recognition [17, 18, 23, 26, 31, 34, 44].
+E.g., [26] used a multimodal deep belief network (DBN) to extract features from face, body gesture, voice and physiological signals for emotion classification.
 [18] classified the combination of EEG and eye movement signals into three affective states.
 But, very few of them explored SSL.
-To the best of our knowledge, only [42] proposed an enhanced multi-modal co-training algorithm for semi-supervised emotion recognition, but its shallow structure is hard to capture the high-level correlation between different modalities.
-In addition, most prior work in this field assumes that all modalities are available at all times [42, 43], which is not realistic in practical environments.
+To the best of our knowledge, only [43] proposed an enhanced multi-modal co-training algorithm for semi-supervised emotion recognition, but its shallow structure is hard to capture the highlevel correlation between different modalities.
+In addition, most prior work in this field assumes that all modalities are available at all times [43, 44], which is not realistic in practical environments.
 In contrast to the above methods, our framework naturally allows us to perform multi-modal emotion recognition within SSL and incomplete-data situations.

 The variational autoencoder (VAE) [15, 27] is one of the most popular deep generative models (DGMs).
 VAE has shown great advantages in semi-supervised classification [13, 20].
 E.g., Kingma et al. [13] proposed a semi-supervised VAE (M2) by modeling the joint distribution over data and labels.
 Maaløe et al. proposed the auxiliary DGMs (ADGM and SDGM) [20] by introducing auxiliary variables, which improve the variational approximation.
-Our proposed semi-supervised multi-view DGMs distinguish our method from all existing ones using VAE framework [3, 14, 20, 29, 37].
+However, these models cannot effectively deal with multi-view data, especially in incomplete-view case.
+Our proposed semi-supervised multi-view DGMs distinguish our method from all existing ones using VAE framework [3, 14, 20, 29, 38].

-Incomplete-data problem is often circumvented via imputation methods [1, 35, 38, 39, 41].
-Common imputation schemes include matrix completion [8, 9, 11] and autoencoderbased methods [6, 19, 30, 36].
+Incomplete-data problem is often circumvented via imputation methods [1, 36, 39, 40, 42].
+Common imputation schemes include matrix completion [8, 9, 11] and autoencoder-based methods [6, 19, 30, 37].
 Matrix completion methods, such as SoftImputeALS [8], focus on imputing the missing entries of a partially observed matrix based on assumption that the completed matrix has a low-rank structure.
 Matrix completion methods often assume data is missing at random (MAR), which might not be optimal for our problem where modalities are missing at continuous blocks.
-On the other hand, autoencoder-based methods, such as DCCAE [36] and CorrNet [6], exploit the connections between views, enabling the incomplete view to be restored with the help of the complete view.
+On the other hand, autoencoder-based methods, such as DCCAE [37] and Corr-Net [6], exploit the connections between views, enabling the incomplete view to be restored with the help of the complete view.
 Besides low-rank structure of the data matrix and the connections between views, category information is also important for missing view imputation tasks, though category labels may be partially observed.
-So far, very few algorithms [25, 40] can estimate the missing view under the SSL scenario.
+So far, very few algorithms [25, 41] can estimate the missing view under the SSL scenario.
+Although CoNet [25] utilized deep neural networks (DNNs) to predict the missing view based on existing views and partially observed labels, its feedforward structure could not integrate multiple views effectively in classification.
 Additionally, most previous works treat the missing data as fixed values and hence ignore the uncertainty of the missing data.
 Unlike them, our SiMVAE essentially performs infinite imputations by integrating out the missing data.